 For example, are you mostly stressed at work / school?
-Or is there a certain person or situation that brings out your worry?
+Or is there a certain person or situation that brings out your worries?

 I always prepare myself for the worst in every situation.
 It's probably not the best character trait, but that's just me.

-I know what causes my stress, and although there's not a lot I can do about it due to my physical limitations, being actively aware of it can make you feel more in control.
+I know what causes most of my common stresses, and although there's not a lot I can do about it - due to my physical disability - being actively aware of it can make you feel more in control.

 This may sound a little strange, but I find running my hands under freezing cold water really helpful whenever I'm feeling anxious.

 This may just be a personal preference, but I find the cooler my body temperature is, the easier it is to relax.
-This may sound like a contradiction, as I'm a non-walking advert for hot water bottles these days, but being hot and bothered when stressed is never a good combination.
+This may sound like a contradiction, as I'm a "non-walking advert" for hot water bottles these days, but being hot and bothered when stressed is never a good combo.

 Other quick ways to cool down can also be as simple as going outside, opening a window, or wiping your face with a cold flannel.

-Probably the most obvious / important tip of all - yet the one we struggle with the most.
+Probably the most obvious / important tip of all - yet the one we struggle with the most in times of panic.

 Headspace describe themselves as your "guide to health and happiness".
 Don't worry, I'm not turning all buddha on you (despite the belly rolls), but I do genuinely find their guided meditation sessions really relaxing.

-I think you should check it out for yourselves before you judge me, alright!
+I think you should check it out for yourselves before you judge!